BET Awards 2018

 The 18th BET Awards were held at Microsoft Theater in Los Angeles, California, on June 24, 2018.
-The ceremony celebrated achievements in entertainment and honors music, sports, television, and movies released between April 1, 2017 and March 31, 2018.
+The ceremony celebrated achievements in entertainment and honored music, sports, television, and movies released between April 1, 2017, and March 31, 2018.

 On May 22, 2018, it was announced that the ceremony would be hosted by Jamie Foxx for the second time.
-DJ Khaled and Kendrick Lamar were the most nominated act, with six nods.
+DJ Khaled and Kendrick Lamar were the most nominated act, with six nominations.
 SZA with four nominations was the most nominated female artist of the ceremony.

 Performers

 Presenters

 The first wave of presenters were announced on June 11, with the second wave announced on June 14.